Laboratory exercise 3

 }

-If a child class does not implement all abstract methods from its abstract parent, the child could be also declared abstract.
+If a child does not implement all the abstract methods of the abstract parent class, then the child class must also be declared abstract.

-In the example above, Animal is abstract class, but Cat, Dog & Lion are concrete classes.
+A class that is not abstract is called a concrete class.
+In the above example, Animal is an abstract class, and Cat, Dog & Lion are concrete classes.

-- Abstract class could not be used until it is extened by another class;
+• An abstract class cannot be used until it is extended by another class.

 Interface